Cost Per Impression Calculator

 Avoid these errors when analyzing your advertising costs

-- ✕Comparing CPM across platforms without context.
 LinkedIn's $30 CPM delivers B2B decision-makers; TikTok's $8 CPM delivers Gen Z consumers.
-The value of the audience matters more than the raw CPM.
+Audience value matters more than raw CPM.

 Frequently Asked Questions

-Common questions about cost per impression, CPM, and advertising costs
+Common questions about cost per impression, cost per thousand impressions, CPM, and advertising costs

 Embed Cost Per Impression Calculator